mhanberg/temple/guides/components.md

 ### Default Slot

-The default slot can be rendered from within your component by passing the `slot` the atom `:default`.
+The default slot can be rendered from within your component by passing the `slot` the `@inner_block` assign.
 Let's redefine our button component using slots.

 ```elixir
 defmodule MyApp.Components do